webofdata/specification-archived/specification.md

     get:
       tags:
         - "Management"
-      summary: gets a list of datasets in the named store
+      summary: "Gets the datasets in the named store"
-      description: returns a single store object or 404 if the store does not exist
+      description: "Returns a list of dataset objects or 404 if the store does not exist"
-      operationId: get-datasets
+      operationId: "get-datasets"
       produces:
         - "application/json"
       parameters:
         - name: "store-name"
           in: "path"
-          description: "unique store name for this service endpoint"
+          description: "Unique store name for this service endpoint"
           required: true
           type: "string"
       responses: